 Where one spouse is a basic rate taxpayer, and the other has income below the personal allowance, the latter can transfer 10% of their personal allowance to their spouse resulting in tax relief of up to £250 in the current tax year.

 Tax relief can be claimed on certain expenditure incurred in connection with your employment.
-This includes professional subscriptions and business miles travelled in your own vehicle.
+This includes professional subscriptions, working from home allowance and business miles travelled in your own vehicle.

 Employees should also review their tax codes to ensure that the correct allowances and deductions are included.
-If the tax codes in the current year are incorrect then an underpayment or over-payment may arise and be due following the end of the tax year, 5 April 2020.
+If the tax codes in the current year are incorrect then an underpayment or overpayment may arise and be due following the end of the tax year, 5 April 2021.

 One way of utilising the allowance is to sell and then buyback stocks and shares.
 This provides an opportunity to increase the base cost for future sales.
 The repurchase will need to be delayed for more than 30 days or made by your spouse, civil partner, or ISA to benefit from this.